gerlogu/gerlogu/README.md

 # 👋 Hi there, my name is Germán López
-**I am a Technical Designer & Game Programer specialized in Unreal Engine 5 & Unity.**
+**I am a Technical Designer & Game Programmer specialized in Unreal Engine & Unity.**
 ### Hi there

 <!--